 Like strawberries, kiwi is an excellent source of vitamin C, which helps boost the immune system, promote healthy skin, and protect against damage from free radicals.

-It is also has high levels of antioxidants, which can help protect the body against chronic diseases such as cancer, heart disease, and diabetes.
+It also has high levels of antioxidants, which can help protect the body against chronic diseases such as cancer, heart disease, and diabetes.

 Kiwi contains an enzyme called actinidin, which can help break down proteins in the digestive system and improve digestion.